Marathon Training: What Is Zone 3 / Tempo?

 • Breathing: Deep and rhythmic

-• Form: Still efficient with mild strain at the end
+• Form: Efficient with mild strain toward the end

 Common Mistakes with Zone 3 Training